kjelloh/advent_of_code_2025/docs/README.md

 My solutions to ADvent of Cod 2025

-## Build and Run
+## Init the tool chain

-You can try the z-shell scripts (tested on macOS) to init the tool chain (build environment) and and compile and run the code.
+You can try the z-shell scripts (tested on macOS) to init the tool chain (build environment) and compile and run the code.

 * init_tool_chain.zsh

 It basically does two things:

 1. Tells conan to 'install' the requirements specified in conanfile.py
-2. Tells cmake what 'preset' to use
+2. Tells cmake what 'preset' to use to generate the tool cain

 ```sh
 conan install . --settings=compiler.cppstd=23 --settings=build_type=$BUILD_TYPE --build=missing
 cmake --preset $PRESET_NAME
 ```

+## Build and run

+The 'run' script builds and runs the binary

 * run.zsh

 It basically does three things:

 1. Tells cmake to build the executable
-2. Copies it to 'workspace'
+2. Copies it to 'workspace' and sub-folder defined by current day
 3. Executes it (passing user arguments)

 ```sh